Last Updated on 30/11/2022 by Barney

 The soil particles in a sandy soil do not hold together leading to a very free draining soil that is not able to hold water and essential plant nutrients.

-Adding organic matter will greatly improve a sandy soil hold together.
-Important for this type of soils ability to hold onto water and nutrients longer, essential for healthy garden soil.
+Adding organic matter will greatly improve a sandy soils ability to hold onto moisture and nutrients longer.

 To improve a sandy garden soil simply spread 5cm evenly over the area to be improved and dig into the soil to an approx depth of 20cm.
 Do not be tempted to dig more soil improver into the soil than approx 5cm in any one year.